Galicia Unveiled: Beyond the Camino - Celtic Shores, Seafood Feasts, and the Mystical Soul of Spain's Green North

 The Tower of Hercules

-The Tower of Hercules in Galicia Spain is a remarkable ancient lighthouse located near the city of A Coruna, this UNESCO World Heritage Site stands proudly as the oldest Roman lighthouse still in operation today.
+The Tower of Hercules in Galicia, Spain, is a remarkable ancient lighthouse located near the city of A Coruna.
+This UNESCO World Heritage Site stands proudly as the oldest Roman lighthouse still in operation today.

-Dating back to the 2nd century AD, the Tower of Hercules has served as a guiding light for sailors navigating the treacherous waters of the Atlantic Ocean for over 1,900 years.
+Dating back to the 2nd century AD, the Tower of Hercules has been a guiding light for sailors navigating the treacherous waters of the Atlantic Ocean for over 1,900 years.
 With its impressive height of 55 meters (180 feet), the tower offers breathtaking panoramic views of the surrounding coastline and the city.

-The tower's architecture is a fusion of Roman and medieval styles, its square base transitions into an octagonal section adorned with intricate carvings and topped with a lantern room that houses the lighthouse's powerful beacon.
+The tower's architecture is a fusion of Roman and medieval styles; its square base transitions into an octagonal section adorned with intricate carvings and topped with a lantern room that houses the lighthouse's powerful beacon.

 Campo de la Rata - Menhirs Park